ballerina-attic/ballerina-www/website/main-pages/docs/index.md

 <div id="" class="container cFeatureSection">
    <div class="col-sm-12 col-md-8 cColCOntent">
       <h3>Developer First</h3>
       <p>Programs in the real world are written once and read tens to hundreds of times.
-Whenever possible, Ballerina prioritizes programmer convenience with familiarity, clearer abstractions, and easier concepts over uber system performance.
-Hardware is cheap, we programmers are not.</p>
+Whenever possible, Ballerina prioritizes programmer convenience & productivity with familiarity, clearer abstractions, and easier concepts over uber system performance.
+Today, hardware is cheap, we programmers are not and time to market is everything.</p>
    </div>
    <div class="col-sm-12 col-md-4 cColDiagram">
       <img src="/img/home-page/developer-first.png"/>